 |Effect Strength||-3 (Tarmac) / 0 (Dirt)|

 Effect Strength controls the resistance to turning based on the tire grip.
 Setting this too high will make the wheel too heavy and lifeless.
 There is much less resistance on dirt tracks, so the force feedback can be turned up for them.

 Impact Effects shakes the wheel when you hit other cars or the wall.
 On dirt tracks, this can cause a lot of chatter that can be irritating.

 Make sure the deadzones are all the way down.

-Turn the Steering Range all the way up.
+Steering Range should be all the way up.
 This tells the game to use the full 240° rotation we had set earlier.
-It is very important to keep the Steering Sensitivity at zero (centered).
-Anything else makes the wheel either way too sensitive in the middle or not nearly sensitive enough in the middle.

 Let me know if you have any comments or questions.